 Once you’ve written your promotional content, share it on your website or social media platforms.
 If you have a subscriber list, you can create an email marketing campaign.
 And be sure to have an affiliate marketing hub on your website with a Resources page where you share a quick list of all of the tools you use and love.

 Try offering a bonus

 Sometimes marketers promote their affiliate programs by offering bonuses to anyone who purchases the offer.
 For example, you could give a free ebook you wrote to any follower who makes a purchase.
 Promotions like this encourage customers to buy by sweetening the deal.
-They’re especially persuasive if the bonus you offer is something you normally sell, because then shoppers can see its actual dollar value added value right on your site.
+They’re especially persuasive if the bonus you offer is something you normally sell, because then shoppers can see its actual dollar value right on your site.